jmhatch/GRSH-Plastics-Project/README.md

-# GRSH-Plastics-Project
+# GRSH Plastics Project

-A research project looking at microplastics in seabirds led by Anna Robuck at URI
+A repository to share ideas about microplastics in seabirds, a reserach project led by [Anna Robuck](https://web.uri.edu/gso/meet/anna-r-robuck/) at URI with funding provided by the [National Seabird Program](https://www.fisheries.noaa.gov/national/bycatch/seabirds).